junwenleong/gradient-hessian-free-optimisers/README.md

 * Convergence analysis: Frequency of convergence

-All code included in this report was written by Group 17 members ONLY.
+All code included in this report was written by Group 17 members [Douglas, Jun Wen, Daryl, Wen Pin]  ONLY.

 ## 1. Particle Swarm Optimization